dtekcth/data101/src/editor/index.md

 #### Goto line

 You can also go to a specific line number by first prefixing the command with `:`.
 For example to go to line 12 you type `:12` and then press Enter.
-This mode can be directly entered by pressing !kbd[!ctrl+g]
+This mode can be directly entered by pressing !kbd[!ctrl+G]

 #### Find symbol

 Lastly, you can also go to what is called a "Symbol".
 This is a more advanced language concept but you can think of it as a way to go directly to function names, variables or other parts of your code that you have named.
 This can be done by prefixing the command with `@`.
 To go to the function named `isPositive` you write `@ispositive`.
-This mode can be directly entered by pressing !kbd[!ctrl+Shift+g]
+This mode can be directly entered by pressing !kbd[!ctrl+Shift+G]

 None of the commands care about casing so `@isPositive` is the same as `@IsPositivE`.

 #### Command mode

 The command palette is so powerful that you can do anything with the palette that you can do elsewhere in the interface.
 To get started with this prefix the command with `>`.
-It is also possible to start the palette in this mode by default by instead pressing !kbd[!ctrl+Shift+p].
+It is also possible to start the palette in this mode by default by instead pressing !kbd[!ctrl+Shift+P].

 This will expose you to everything from `Open file` to `Close editor` to `Change font size`.
 I recommend that instead of looking at the top bar you instead try and search here instead.